axltxl/hecatomb/README.md

 fixed amount of time!
 This is a known bug in some linux distributions.
 SDL fails to disable the screensaver even if we tell him to do so.
 See [this Ubuntu bugreport](https://bugs.launchpad.net/ubuntu/+source/gnome-screensaver/+bug/32457).
-As a work around use the startscript in stuff/quake-start.sh It deactivates the screensaver before starting Quake II and reenables it after exiting the game.

 ####The movement is screwed up!
 I can jump much higher and longer as it used to be!
 What's wrong?
 You're experiencing the Quake II version of the famous Q3A 125hz bug.